-Neil Kleiman has spent nearly 20 years building a career at the intersection of many sectors—policy, media, philanthropy, government and academia.
-He has established new organizations and divisions within organizations focused on developing innovative and practical policy solutions.
-Dr. Kleiman has written and edited over thirty policy reports and his work has been featured in many media outlets including the New York Times, Wall Street Journal, USA Today, Chronicle of Higher Education, Education Week and National Public Radio.
+Neil Kleiman has spent 20 years building a career at the intersection of policy, philanthropy, government and academia.
+He founded an urban issues think tank, established new university degree programs, and developed innovative and practical policy solutions for dozens of cities across the United States.
+He has also written and edited over thirty policy reports, with his work featured in many media outlets, including the New York Times, Wall Street Journal, Chronicle of Higher Education, PBS NewsHour and National Public Radio.

-Dr. Kleiman was previously the Director of Policy and Research at Living Cities, a collaborative of the nation’s largest foundations and corporate philanthropies, where he was responsible for developing and advancing the organization’s policy agenda.
-In this capacity he produced reports on environmental sustainability, home foreclosure and public/private partnerships.
-In 2008, in partnership with the Kennedy School at Harvard University, he helped to create the Project on Municipal Innovation, which is currently the only forum in the country where mayoral advisors meet to learn about and begin implementing innovative policy reforms.
+Before joining NYU, Kleiman was Director of Policy at Living Cities, a collaborative of the world’s largest foundations and corporate philanthropies, where he was responsible for developing and advancing the organization’s policy agenda.
+In 2008, in partnership with the Kennedy School at Harvard University, he helped create the Project on Municipal Innovation, the only forum in the U.S. where mayoral advisors meet to learn about and design new policy ideas.

-Dr. Kleiman began his career as the founding director of the Center for an Urban Future, a New York City-based think tank whose work is consistently cited in local media outlets.
-The group has been the source of transition ideas for numerous mayoral and gubernatorial candidates and administrations, and is widely credited with providing the framework for new approaches to local governance including: a more comprehensive cultural strategy; the merger of workforce and economic development functions; and an enhanced tech-focused approach to job growth.
+He began his career as the founding director of the Center for an Urban Future, a New York-based policy think tank whose work is consistently cited in local media outlets.
+The group has been the source of numerous ideas for mayoral and gubernatorial administrations that were then fully implemented in New York City and New York State.

-Dr. Kleiman holds a Ph.D. in Political Science from the Graduate Center of the City University of New York.
-He has taught urban politics at Barnard College and John Jay College-CUNY and been a visiting fellow at Williams College.
+Kleiman holds a Ph.D. in Political Science from the Graduate Center of the City University of New York.
+In addition to teaching at NYU, he has also taught urban policy at Barnard College, John Jay College-CUNY, Tulane, Universidad de los Andes (Bogota) and has been a visiting fellow at Williams College.